The Mike Wolfe Passion Project: Reviving Small Town America

 How to Start Your Own Mike Wolfe Passion Project

-You do not need to buy a whole block of buildings to participate in this movement.
-Anyone can start their own version of a mike wolfe passion project on a smaller scale.
+You do not have to purchase a block of buildings to be a part of this movement.
+Anyone can start their version of a Mike Wolfe passion project on a smaller scale.
 Here are a few ways to get involved:

-- Restore Instead of Replace: If you have an old piece of furniture or a vintage tool try to fix it instead of throwing it away.
+• Restore of Replace: If you have an old piece of furniture or a vintage tool try to fix it instead of throwing it away.
+This is a way to keep the memory of the Mike Wolfe passion project alive.

-- Learn the History of Your Home: Every house has a story.
+• Learn the History of Your Home: Every house has a story.
 Research who lived there before you and what the neighborhood used to look like.
+The Mike Wolfe passion project is about learning from the past so try to learn the history of your home.

-- Support Local Heritage: Visit your local history museum or volunteer for a preservation society in your town.
+• Support Local Heritage: Visit your history museum or volunteer for a preservation society in your town.
+This is a way to support the Mike Wolfe and keep the history of your town alive.

-- Travel the Backroads: On your next road trip skip the highway and take the long way.
-Stop at the local landmarks and buy from small businesses.
+• Travel the Backroads: On your road trip skip the highway and take the long way.
+Stop at the landmarks and buy from small businesses.
+The Mike Wolfe is about exploring and learning so travel the backroads and see what you can discover.

-- Advocate for Your Main Street: If a historic building in your town is threatened with demolition speak up and join the conversation about how to save it.
+• Advocate for Your Main Street: If a historic building in your town is threatened with demolition speak up.
+Join the conversation about how to save it.
+The Mike Wolfe is about preserving the past so advocate, for your main street and help keep the history of your town alive.

 The Future of the Wolfe Legacy